 What's our name got to do with it?

-The Jonah story is about speaking truth to power, and that represents some of the spirit of Jonah Counselling; we know that people's lives are terribly affected by many oppressive and unjust realities in the world; we know that we don't all have the same experiences and opportunities.
+The Jonah story is about speaking truth to power, and that represents some of the spirit of Jonah Counselling.
+We know that people's lives are terribly affected by many oppressive and unjust realities in the world; we know that we don't all have the same experiences and opportunities.
 The struggles of our lives aren’t solely located within us - in fact, many of them are connected to forces in the world that we have no control over.
-We are interested in exploring the details and the context, and helping people experience freedom from oppressive forces that affect all of to varying degrees.
+We are interested in exploring the details and the context, and helping people experience freedom from oppressive forces that affect all of us in varying degrees.

 The Jonah story is also an example of how stories give shape and meaning to our lives; they help us locate ourselves across time and space; stories connect us to others who have had similar experiences.
 We are never alone, and stories constantly remind us of that.
-Not only is the Jonah story important at Jonah, but the power of story is foundational to the way we work with people.
+The power of story is foundational to the way we hope to be working with people.